perrisn/perrisn/README.md

 ## Hi there 👋, I'm Perris Navarro

-- 🔭 I am currently working on a MS in Biology, with an emphasis in Bioinformatics and Genomics.
+- 🔭 I am currently working on an MS in Biology, with an emphasis in Bioinformatics and Genomics.
-- 💼 I currently work at Northwestern University in Dr. Katherine Amato's lab working.
+- 💼 I currently work as a Bioinformatics Intern at Northwestern University in the [Amato Lab](https://www.kramato.com/).
 - 📫 How to reach me: Email me at perris.navarro14@gmail.com or message me on [![Linkedin](https://i.sstatic.net/gVE0j.png) LinkedIn](www.linkedin.com/in/perrisn).

 ### Languages and Tools